Implementing electronic signature software is an efficient and cost-effective way to overcome the challenges of paper-driven processes.

 Revv also provides its users a repository of 1000+ professional and legally vetted templates – proposals, contracts, quotes, agreements, and others.
 Neither DocuSign nor Adobe Sign provides any ready-to-use templates.

-Revv’s other features include – Electronic signatures, workflow integration, multi-party signing, Zapier & API-based native integrations, machine-learning-based intelligent document analyzer, user control, advanced collaboration features, cloud-based repository, easy search, real-time status reporting, accessibility with mobile devices, automated notifications, and many more.
+Revv’s other features include – Electronic signatures, workflow integration, streamlined internal approvals, multi-party signing, Zapier & API-based native integrations, machine-learning-based intelligent document analyzer, user control, advanced collaboration features, cloud-based repository, easy search, real-time status reporting, accessibility with mobile devices, automated notifications, and many more.

 Revv complies with eSignature laws worldwide, including eIDAS, the ESIGN Act, and UETA.